-The central hypothesis of the limited enthusiasm model is that conversion growth in the church is driven by a sub-group of church members called enthusiasts.
+The central hypothesis of the limited enthusiasm model is that conversion growth in the church is driven by a subgroup of church members called enthusiasts.
 New converts become new enthusiasts.
 The analogy is with the spread of a disease, where the enthusiasts are “infected” believers passing the faith on to unbelievers who catch the “disease” of religion.
-There are also activists in the church who, though not active in recruitment, are active in other areas of church life.
+There are also activists within the church who, although not actively involved in recruitment, are engaged in other areas of church life.

 Church growth is limited as enthusiasts fail to reproduce themselves from a shrinking pool of potential converts.
 The church will consist of a balance of enthusiasts, other activists and inactive believers.